-Saint Maurus coming to France in 543, founded, by the liberality of king Theodebert, the great abbey of Glanfeuil, now called Saint Maur-sur-Loire, which he governed several years.
-In 581, he resigned the abbacy to Bertulf, and passed the remainder of his life in close solitude, in the uninterrupted contemplation of heavenly things, in order to prepare himself for his passage to eternity.
-After two years thus employed, he fell sick of a fever, with a pain in his side: he received the sacraments of the church, lying on sackcloth before the altar of Saint Martin, and in the same posture expired on the 15th of January, in the year 584.
+Saint Maurus went to France in 543, and founded the great abbey of Glanfeuil, now called Saint Maur-sur-Loire.
+In 581, he resigned the abbacy to Bertulf, and passed the remainder of his life in close solitude, in the uninterrupted contemplation of heavenly things.
+After two years, he fell sick of a fever, with a pain in his side: he received the sacraments of the church, lying on sackcloth before the altar of Saint Martin, and in the same posture expired on the 15th of January, in the year 584.
 He was buried on the right side of the altar in the same church, and on a roll of parchment laid in his tomb was inscribed this epitaph: “Maurus, a monk and deacon, who came into France in the days of king Theodebert, and died the eighteenth day before the month of February.”
 (5)

 He is the patron of charcoalburners, coppersmiths etc. — in Belgium of shoemakers — and is invoked against gout, hoarseness etc. He was a disciple of St. Benedict, and his chief support at Subiaco.
 By St. Gregory the Great (Lib.
 Dialog., II) he is described as a model of religious virtues, especially of obedience.
 (4)